 We took advantage of a week-long closure of the westbound carriageway to arrange a multi-agency training exercise and familiarisation visit to the tunnel.
 This provided crews with a realistic training scenario and an opportunity to review operational tactical plans for the tunnel.

 Holyhead Port Exercise

 A training scenario to test operational response in a maritime setting was carried out at Holyhead Port.
-A particular focus was on breathing apparatus procedures and the use of the Drager Smoke Hoods accommodation block consisting of four floors.
+A particular focus was on breathing apparatus procedures and the use of the Drager Smoke Hoods

 Exercise Eithin